Feature Stories

 University News | November 4, 2024

-“As a nonprofit organization of higher education, we are dedicated to the community at large,” said Bethany Tsiaras, director of civic engagement and service learning at VWU.
-“We provide services, facilities and other contributions that make an impact on the lives of others.”
+Virginia Wesleyan’s community engagement initiatives are coordinated by the Office of Civic Engagement and Service Learning directed by Bethany Tsiaras and supported by the Birdsong Endowment.
+“As a nonprofit organization of higher education, we are dedicated to the community at large,” said Tsiaras.“We provide services, facilities and other contributions that make an impact on the lives of others.”

 “These initiatives are representive of Virginia Wesleyan's efforts in civic engagement.
 Being part of the Civic 50, however, is more than receiving recognition,” notes Tsiaras.
 “It reflects Virginia Wesleyan University's dedication to using our resources and influence to create meaningful change in the community.
 Together, we can inspire others to prioritize civic engagement and make a lasting impact.”